Smart Boat Buy: A Simple Guide to Buying a Fishing Boat

 6. Choose Between Cash and Financing

 If you can buy your boat, whether new or used in cash, good for you.
 There won’t be installments to pay alongside accrued interest on loans.
-Finance charges can proliferate to a considerable amount over time.
+Finance charges can increase to a considerable amount over time.

 If cash payment is not possible as with many people, consider a financing option.
 The vessel dealer may collaborate with a lender and offer to finance.
 Better still, you can get better rates by requesting for a loan from your bank or credit union.

-Many homeowners looking to buy boats opt for a home equity loan since it is usually more cost effective.
-You can secure reasonable rates and the interest on may be tax deductible.
+Many homeowners looking to buy boats opt for a home equity loan since it is usually more cost-effective.
+You can secure reasonable rates and the interest on may be tax-deductible.

-Loan terms and rates may vary with the cost of the fishing boat, its type, and year of manufacture.
+Loan terms and rates may vary with the cost of the fishing boat, its type, and the year of manufacture.
 You may qualify for a loan with a term of five to 20 years and an interest rate that matches your credit score.

 7. Learn about Warranties

 Get familiar with warranties, extended warranties, and dealer or manufacturer support.
 Most manufacturer warranties on similar watercraft are alike, but they vary in length.
 You can acquire an extended warranty for your boat from the dealer as part of the purchase.

 However, warranties for different fishing boats will be dissimilar.
 Before buying your vessel, research about all the available warranties in depth.